kovacswalter/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Evaluation Data
 The evaluation data was the remaining 20%, from the 80:20 split.
 ## Metrics
 We used Percision, Recall, and F1 as our metrics for model performance.
 Percision shows us the percentage of true positives out of all the positives the model returned.
-Recall shows the percentage of positves out of all true positives and fals negatives.
-F1 is an average between the two.
+Recall shows the pegit a
 ### Overall Metrics
 Precision: 0.7255 | Recall: 0.6151 | F1: 0.6658